ropensci/roweb3/content/blog/2024-06-21-news-june-2024/index.md

-The following two packages recently became a part of our software suite:
+The following three packages recently became a part of our software suite:

 + [goodpractice](https://docs.ropensci.org/goodpractice), developed by Mark Padgham together with Karina Marks, Daniel de Bortoli, Gabor Csardi, Hannah Frick, Owen Jones, and Hannah Alexander: Give advice about good practices when building R packages.
 Advice includes functions and syntax to avoid, package structure, code complexity, code formatting, etc.  It is available on [CRAN]( https://CRAN.R-project.org/package=goodpractice).

++ [mregions2](https://docs.ropensci.org/mregions2), developed by Salvador Fernandez-Bejarano together with Lotte Pohl: Explore and retrieve marine geo-spatial data from the Marine Regions Gazetteer and the Marine Regions Data Products, including the Maritime Boundaries.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/590).

 + [rOPTRAM](https://docs.ropensci.org/rOPTRAM), developed by Micha Silver: The OPtical TRapezoid Model (OPTRAM) derives soil moisture based on the linear relation between a vegetation index and Land Surface Temperature (LST).
 The Short Wave Infra-red (SWIR) band is used as a proxy for LST.
 See: Sadeghi, M. et al., 2017. <https://doi.org/10.1016/j.rse.2017.05.041> .